 Now that you have seen all the factors that go into picking the best target market for your blog or other content, go ahead and put them into action.

-Once you have picked a specific niche you’d like to begin with, your job is to know your audience so well that you can anticipate their needs and create valuable content around them.
+Once you have picked a specific niche you’d like to begin with, your job is to know your audience so well that you can anticipate their needs and create a content strategy for your business.

 When Steve Jobs launched the iPhone, it was a product so good and way ahead of competitors that the audience weren't even aware that they needed something like this in the first place.